init script should not only depend on lockfile

 => wrong output, better would be icinga did not stop in a timely manner for restarting, please try icinga stop\nicinga start\n

 => Stopping icinga: No lock file found in /opt/icinga/var/icinga.lock

 => should check against ps -C icinga and issue a killall -9

-#4 Updated by hbaecker about 5 years ago
+#4 Updated by hbaecker over 5 years ago

 - File daemon-init.diff added

 Following Note was added by Hiren on icinga-devel list:

 looking for comments on this diff, have not tested it yet, have not setup a test environment to test with yet.